Jump To Section

 - Bring heat down to medium, and allow to cook until eggs are just beginning to set at the edge, 4-5 minutes.

 - Working carefully, transfer pan to oven and let cook another 5-8 minutes, until the custard is set and the top is golden brown and crispy.
-To test for doneness, make a shallow cut in the middle of the frittata: If the custard runs, give it a few more minutes.
+To test for doneness, insert a toothpick or make a shallow cut in the middle of the frittata: If the custard runs, give it a few more minutes.
 If it holds, it’s ready to eat.

 - Let frittata cool in the pan for 2 minutes before slicing into wedges.
 Leftovers can be kept in the refrigerator in a sealed container for a week.